o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/dc-lmbr-aws.md

   Defaults to `game\DynamicContent\Manifests\default.json`\.

-### dynamic\-content request\-url<a name="cloud-canvas-cloud-gem-dc-lmbr-aws-extensions-request-url"></a>
+### dynamic\-content request\-url {#cloud-canvas-cloud-gem-dc-lmbr-aws-extensions-request-url}

 Requests a URL for the specified file\.

-In addition to the [Common Arguments](/docs/userguide/gems/cloud-canvas/command-line.md#cloud-canvas-command-line-common-arguments), this command accepts the following argument:
+In addition to the [Common Arguments](/docs/userguide/gems/cloud-canvas/command-line#cloud-canvas-command-line-common-arguments), this command accepts the following argument:
 + `--file-path <file_path>`

   The file in the bucket\.

-### dynamic\-content set\-staging\-status<a name="cloud-canvas-cloud-gem-dc-lmbr-aws-extensions-set-staging-status"></a>
+### dynamic\-content set\-staging\-status {#cloud-canvas-cloud-gem-dc-lmbr-aws-extensions-set-staging-status}

 Sets the staging status of the specified file\.

-In addition to the [Common Arguments](/docs/userguide/gems/cloud-canvas/command-line.md#cloud-canvas-command-line-common-arguments), this command accepts the following arguments:
+In addition to the [Common Arguments](/docs/userguide/gems/cloud-canvas/command-line#cloud-canvas-command-line-common-arguments), this command accepts the following arguments:
 + `--file-path <file_path>`

   The file in the bucket\.